BethGmariam/FinalProject/README.md

 1. one inside client folder for express app only.
 2. on main folder the main package.json where we add all required modules for server.

-Note: when installing modules make sure we add the module in the proper package.json.
+Note: when installing modules make sure we add the modules in the proper package.json.

 run "npm install" to install all npm modules required in the main package.json.